csiro/soilspec.format/README.md

   `soilspec.readers[[".asd"]] <- ASDBinary$new()`

-* Create a format-specific reader function in `R/read_soilspec.R` by starting with an example, e.g. `read.bruker.opus.binary`.
+* Create a format-specific reader function in `R/read_soilspec.R` by starting with an example, e.g. `read.bruker.opus.binary`

-* Add an example file in a sub-directory named to reflect the file format under `inst/extdata`.
+* Add an example file in a sub-directory under `inst/extdata` named to reflect the file format.
 The file should start with `example` and end in the suffix used for files of the format.
-Ensure there are no IP concerns with making the file availble in the library.
+Ensure there are no IP concerns with making the file available in the library.

 * Create a file path function in `R/file_paths.R` to access this file.
 This function can be used for testing and by users of the library.